kingcean/blog-web/blog/2016/dom-size.md

 if (!element) return null;
 ```

-To get the size of a DOM, window or document, we can test which element type user passed to us.
-For document, we can check if there is any of following properties.
+To get the size of a DOM, `window` or `document`, we can test which element type user passed to us.
+For `document`, we can check if there is any of following properties.

-- body

-  A property of HTML document object.
+- `body`: A property of HTML document object.
-- documentElement

-  A property of XML document object.
+- `documentElement`: A property of XML document object.

 Following is code.